 One of the most famous icebox cake recipes appeared on the back of the Nabisco® Chocolate Wafer Cookie package, which simply called for layers of whipped cream and the cookies in a loaf pan.
 It was chilled and sliced, revealing the decorative pattern of layered chocolate cookies inside.

 Modern cooks began experimenting by adding boxed pudding, sweetened condensed milk, or other additions to flavor the whipped cream—mocha, mint, almond, or banana—proving the sky’s the limit with these desserts.
+But many opt to keep it simple with just a few basic ingredients.

 As simple as these cakes are to make, their presentation yields a big impression!